kenCode-de/smartcoins-wallet/app/src/main/res/readme.md

 Please do NOT translate these terms..
-Smartcoins, Bitshares, Smartcoins Wallet
+Smartcoins, Bitshares, Smartcoins Wallet, bitshares-munich, BitShares Munich